Logicify/mautic-theme-skeleton/README.md

 A skeleton for the Mautic theme with configured SCSS compiler, css inliner and minifier.

-This repository might be use as good start for configuring theme development process as well as a tool for building more complicated pieces of emails (something which is hard to develop in Mautic's content editor).
+This repository might be used as good start for configuring theme development process as well as a tool for building more complicated pieces of emails (something which is hard to develop in Mautic's content editor).

 It incorporates a bunch of standard tools like (pre-processor, css compressor, css inliner, etc) into building pipeline